agentx-cgn/Hermes/README.md

 ## Development

 This was build using [Mootools 1.3](https://mootools.net), yes, nobody talked about React or Angular these times.
+Hermes tries it best to run smooth with 60fps and reduces resolution if needed.
+Pressing 'd' gives some information.